 Picking up tics and other physical behaviors happens somewhat often.
-It is not uncommon to see a room full of people yawn around the same time or for someone to feel itchy when someone else is itchy.
+It is not uncommon to see a room full of people yawn around the same time or for someone to feel itchy when someone else scratches their arm.
 There are also reports of cheerleading squads and football teams having very similar stomach aches and other ailments.
-Perhaps one of the most well known cases of tic-like behaviors seeming to be contagious was in Le Roy, NY.
+One of the most well known cases of tic-like behaviors seeming to be contagious was in Le Roy, NY.
 Multiple girls as well as one boy and a middle aged woman had a sudden onset of tic-like behaviors.
 When major news networks and talk shows began covering the situation, the symptoms became noticeably worse.
 As attention faded away, and there was assurance that there was no underlying medical cause or environmental threat, so did the symptoms and the patients soon recovered.

 Teenager using a CBIT strategy called a competing response to prevent an arm tic.

 Patients with sudden onset tics related to social media often believe they have Tourette Syndrome.
 This is because their behaviors are extremely similar to popular influencers claiming to have Tourette's.
 Common tic-like behaviors include whistling, hitting the head, saying "beans" and throwing things such as eggs.
 Since this condition is very new (and does not even have an official name) research on the subject is limited.
 Below are articles guiding the way to understand and treat this disorder.
 On 10/17/21 The Wall Street Journal also published an article on sudden onset tics related to social media.